Meningie, South Australia: History

 The town was surveyed between March and June 1866 by W. Farquhar without any proclamation.
 Land was offered for sale on 23 August 1866.
 The name also was used for an "adjoining private subdivision of sections 104, 106/9 and 111" in the cadastral unit of the Hundred of Bonney.

 A school was opened in 1869.
 A jetty was erected in 1867, with paddle steamers operating between Meningie and other ports on Lake Albert and Lake Alexandrina until 1927/1928.
 The town ceased to operate as a port in December 1936.

 Boundaries for the locality were created for the "long established name" on 24 August 2000 and which include the Government Town of Meningie.

 Meningie was the first place in Australia to have ADSL broadband installed without using a Telstra DSLAM.
 Agile Communications installed their own DSLAM in Meningie in October 2003, following on from having established a microwave network connecting to Adelaide in May 2001.
 Agile's associated internet service provider, Internode Systems offered services through this DSLAM.

 Climate

-Meningie experiences a warm-summer mediterranean climate, bordering on a cold semi-arid climate (Köppen climate classification: Csb/BSk), Trewartha: Csbl/BSbl); with warm, dry summers; mild, relatively dry springs and autumns; and mild winters with moderate precipitation.
+Meningie has a warm-summer mediterranean climate (Köppen: Csb), with warm, dry summers and mild, wetter winters.
+Mean maxima vary from 26.3 C in February to 15.0 C in July, while mean minima fluctuate between 14.2 C in January and 6.8 C in July.
+Annual precipitation is moderately low, averaging 467.5 mm between 123.5 precipitation days.
+Despite this, the town has 61.0 clear days and 120.7 cloudy days per annum.
+Extreme temperatures have ranged from 46.1 C on 24 January 2019 to -3.3 C on 22 July 1972.